The case for cropping..

 But it was really the copse of poplars that caught my attention..

-..and only then noticed what might be a raptor, high in the branches.
-Which it turned out to be, and fortunately still in some focus.
-A crop gave, to my imagination anyway, a feel reminiscent of a delicate Chinese silk print I had hanging in my childhood bedroom.
-It was a treasured piece of my Mom’s..
+..and only later at the pc I noticed the raptor, high in the branches, fortunately still in some focus.
+A crop gave, to my imagination anyway, a feel reminiscent of a delicate Chinese silk print, one of my Mom’s treasured possessions.. »

 Previous